qqfly/how-to-learn-robotics/Pages/GettingStarted.md

 For non-English speakers, I would recommend you to read the English version in stead of  a translated version.
 As a 'get started', Craig' s book makes it possible to explain the profound things in a simple way.
 Combined with Khatib' s video, you would be quickly get the basic knowledge for robotics.

-I was always telling my junior fellow apprentices that "you will excel at robotics if you can understand the entire book."
+I was always telling my junior fellow apprentices that "you will excel at robotics if you can master the entire book."
 However, it is still a small number who can finally fulfil that task.

 Therefore I would like to change my wording to "you will be very likely to get a good position in a robot company in China. "